Help is on the way!

 Your primary care physician can be one of your strongest allies.
 They understand your health history and can offer a trusted referral to a mental health professional.
 Simply asking your doctor can open the door to finding a qualified counselor who is a good fit.
 They often have relationships with specialists and can recommend someone experienced with the difficulties of the aging process.
 Don’t hesitate to start this conversation; your doctor is there to support your whole well-being.

-Find a Qualified Telehealth Provider
+Finding a Qualified Telehealth Provider

 Telehealth is a comfortable and convenient way to receive mental health care.
 Medicare covers telehealth services, so you can connect with a therapist from home by phone or video.
 This is an excellent option if you have mobility challenges or prefer the privacy of your own space.
 Look for a provider who specializes in geriatric counseling.
 At Blue Moon Senior Counseling, we focus on individual teletherapy, making it easy to access consistent care without travel.

-Connect with Local Mental Health Organizations
+Look into Local Mental Health Organizations

 If you need extra guidance, mental health organizations can help.
 Groups like the National Alliance on Mental Illness (NAMI) or the Medicare Rights Center have resources dedicated to helping people find care.
 These organizations can offer information on local support groups, connect you with patient advocates, and help you understand your benefits.
 They can often point you toward providers who are accepting new patients.